Time Of Remembrance And Reconciliation For Those Who Lost Their Lives During The Second World War

 - Canada lost 37,476 people during the war.

-On this day, people are encouraged to learn more about WWII and all of the people who died during this conflict.
-During the war, approximately 55 million civilians were killed, the Soviet Union lost 7.4 million soldiers, and the United States lost over 405,000 soldiers.
+On this day, people are encouraged to learn more about WWII and all the individuals who perished during this conflict.
+During the war, approximately 55 million civilians were killed; the Soviet Union lost 7.4 million soldiers, and the United States lost over 405,000 soldiers.

-Great Britain ended up losing 330,000 soldiers and China lost 2.2 million people.
-And that’s only countering the casualties on the Allied side of the equation.
+Great Britain suffered the loss of 330,000 soldiers, and China lost 2.2 million individuals.
+And that’s only accounting for the casualties on the Allied side.
 For the Axis powers, Germany lost 3.5 million soldiers, Japan lost 1.2 million, and Italy lost 77,000.